Join our list

 Travel for business can be a lot more rewarding if you know how to use travel loyalty programs like Qantas Frequent Flyer and Qantas Business Rewards.

 The obvious first task is to look at your Qantas Points balance to see how many points are in your account.
 It is possible to get extra comforts at little or no cost.
 One of the best ways to use points is for upgrades, which is good business practice to optimise your return on investment and value from a program.
 Or, if your travel budget is tight and you have enough points, use them for the whole trip – including flights and hotel bookings.
-Don’t forget, there are some great deals on offer if you book early, including access to exclusive savings on Qantas flights as long as your business is a member of Qantas Business Rewards (it’s free to join until 15t May 2017).
+Don’t forget, there are some great deals on offer if you book early, including access to exclusive savings on Qantas flights as long as your business is a member of Qantas Business Rewards (join here).

 Of course, by choosing partners such as Qantas, Avis or Budget and Crown when you travel, you’re maximising your points-earn opportunities as you’ll earn points not only for the traveller but also for the business.